Pfalzgrafenstein Castle: Military activity and architectural additions

 In 1504, together with Kaub and nearby Gutenfels Castle, Pfalzgrafenstein Castle withstood a 39 day siege by Landgrave William II of Hesse in the War of the Succession of Landshut.
 Pfalzgrafenstein survived unscathed.
 The Hessians withdrew after taking considerable losses in men and artillery.

-Additions to Pfalzgrafenstein were made in 1607 by Elector Friedrich IV, adding the gun bastion pointing upstream, interior arcades and completing the outer wall as it is seen today.
-These changes allowed modern guns to be brought into the castle much easier.
+Additions to Pfalzgrafenstein were made in 1607 by Elector Friedrich IV, adding the gun bastion pointing upstream, interior arcades, and completing the outer wall as it is seen today.
+These changes allowed modern guns to be brought into the castle much more easily.
 Pfalzgrafenstein was the first Middle Rhine castle to adapt to this new technology.
 In 1620, the castle was occupied by Spanish forces under General Spinola in the Thirty Year's War.
 While there was a brief exchange of gunfire at Kaub, Pfalzgrafenstein Castle was taken without a fight and the garrison permitted to freely withdraw.
 Hessian forces attacked Kaub and besieged Gutenfels and Pfalzgrafenstein in December 1631 with 400 men, until the Spanish capitulated in January 1632.

-During the War of the Spanish Succession, 1701 – 1714, Pfalzgrafenstein Castle was used as a prison for prisoners of war.
+During the War of the Spanish Succession (1701–1714), Pfalzgrafenstein Castle was used as to hold prisoners of war.
 The distinctive baroque tower cap of was added in 1714.
 The castle's current appearance is a result of a fire and subsequent renovation in 1756.